Lyken17/mxbox/README.rst

                                 std  = [ 0.229, 0.224, 0.225 ]),
     ])

-PS: By default, mxbox use PIL to read and transform images.
-But it also supports other backends like skimage_and Numpy.
+PS: By default, mxbox uses `PIL` to read and transform images.
+But it also supports other backends like `skimage` and `numpy`.

 More examples can be found in XXX.